-Recent directives of the LADPH in response to a surge in COVID-19 cases and hospitalizations has forced the District to change how it serves the public.
-The following changes have been implemented to protect employee health
+Recent directives of the LADPH in response to a surge in COVID-19 cases and hospitalizations has forced the District to change how it conducts business.
+The following changes have been implemented to protect employee health:

-- Employees who can carry out their work duties from home have been directed to do so. - Work processes have been reconfigured and technology has been made accessible to increase opportunities to work from home. - Vulnerable staff (above age 65 or with chronic health conditions) have been assigned work that can be completed from home, where feasible. - Until further notice all employees who are not eating or drinking are required to wear a cloth face covering when working in an open area within proximity to other employees, regardless of the presence of Plexiglas dividers or cubicle walls. - The exception to this is employees who have private offices where the door may be closed. - Staff are encouraged to eat or drink only during breaks and preferably outdoors and at least six feet from another individual.
-All break rooms are limited to use by one employee at a time or no more than one employee per break table.
+- Vulnerable employees who can carry out their work duties from home have been directed to do so. - Work processes have been reconfigured and technology has been made accessible to increase opportunities to work from home. - Employees who are not eating or drinking are required strongly recommended to wear surgical-grade or higher-grade mask when working indoors, regardless of the presence of Plexiglas dividers or cubicle walls.
+Cloth masks are no longer allowed. - The exception to this is employees who have private offices where the door may be closed or if an employee is working alone in an office environment with no other individuals present. - Staff are encouraged to eat or drink only during breaks and preferably outdoors.
+All break rooms are It is recommended that employees limited themselves to no more than one employee per break table and/or a minimum of six feet of distance between employees. - While outdoor or virtual meetings are preferable, employee meetings may be conducted indoors. as long as masks are worn by It is strongly recommended that all attendees were masks.